diconium/ethereal-pulse/sdks/typescript/README.md

 ## Installation

-To install EtherealPulse, you need to have [Node.js](https://nodejs.org/) and npm installed.
+To install Ethereal Pulse, you need to have [Node.js](https://nodejs.org/) and npm installed.
 Then, you can install the package via npm:

 ```bash
 npm install ethereal-pulse